 Without a kill switch, your real IP leaks if the VPN drops.
 WireGuard has a built-in one: add Table = auto to the [Interface] section of your client config.
 It automatically removes the default route when the tunnel goes down.

-For a firewall-based kill switch on Linux:
+For a firewall-based kill switch on Linux clients:

-iptables -I OUTPUT ! -o wg0 -m owner --uid-owner 0 -j REJECT
+iptables -I OUTPUT ! -o wg0 -m owner --uid-owner 0 -j REJECTHow Do You Add Multiple Devices to the Same Server?

 Phone, tablet, work laptop — each needs its own key pair and IP: